Thinkwise/docs/docs/kb/exchange.md

 GO
 ```

-Now create the assembly with external acces permission.
+Now create the assembly with external access permission.
 Make sure that the DLL is accessible from the database server.

 ```sql
 USE [project_database]